 Spark guards are made of one continuous screen that lays flat against the fireplace.

-A good tool set will come in handy when you are making fires regularly in your fireplace.
-Most tools sets include a poker, tongs, shovel, brush and tool stand.
+A good set of fireplace tools https://www.homedepot.com/b/Heating-Venting-Cooling-Fireplaces-Fireplace-Accessories-Fireplace-Tools/N-5yc1vZc6hc will come in handy when you’re making fires regularly in your fireplace.
+Most tool sets include a poker, tongs, shovel, brush and tool stand:

 - A heavy-duty stand helps keep your tools organized and within reach next to the fireplace.

-A hearth rug comes in three basic shapes: oval, half-round and rectangular.
+Hearth rugs come in three basic shapes: oval, half-round and rectangular.
 Half-round is the most traditional style, followed by rectangular.
-Both of these are popular choices because they have a flat edge that can be placed right against the fireplace.
+Both of these are popular choices because they have a flat edge that you can place right against the fireplace.
 This design element offers better coverage close to the hot zone.

-Hearth rugs are made of wool, fiberglass or synthetic.
-There are benefits and drawbacks to each.
+Hearth rugs are made of wool, fiberglass or synthetic material.
+Here are some points to consider when choosing a material:

 - Fire extinguishers help protect your home and family in case flames escape the fireplace.